amigavision/AmigaVision/content/distro/ReadMe.md

 * Select "Boot"
 * Enjoy your game!

-Do note that while the majority of CD³² games work (and, even a few CDTV games), this is using a shim combined with MiSTer's CD Audio support in the Amiga core, so not every game will work perfectly — but a good number of them do.
+Do note that while the majority of CD³² games work (and, even a few CDTV games), this is using a shim combined with MiSTer's CD Audio support in the Amiga core, so not every game will work perfectly — but the majority of them do.

 We maintain a compatibility list, including any special settings needed at [amiga.vision/cd32] — make sure to consult the listing for the game you are trying to play if it does not work.